 Your motherboard allows the use of in all 3 FANs.
-Of these 3 FANs, the CPU Heatsink assembly can use 1.
+Of these 3 FANs, 1 can be used by the CPU Heatsink assembly.
 The other 2 FAN Headers allow connection of a Chassis Fan and a Power Supply FAN respectively.
 For a the location of the FAN connectors, refer to the following picture: